Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 Duration: 7 hours theory and 6 hours flight instruction

-Costs: Depends on our partner.
+Costs: Depending on our partner.
 Contact us.

 What can you do with it?